-AMY GOODMAN: Dr. Martin Luther King, April 4th, 1967 at Riverside Church in New York, explaining why he opposed the war in Vietnam.
-We’ll come back to this speech and then play another.
-You can get a copy of our show at democracynow.org.
-Today, Dr. Martin Luther King, in his own words.
-Back in a minute.
+AMY GOODMAN: Dr. Martin Luther King, April 4th, 1967, at Riverside Church in New York, explaining why he opposed the war in Vietnam.
+We’ll come back to his speech in a minute.

-AMY GOODMAN: Mahalia Jackson, “Take My Hand, Precious Lord,” Dr. King’s favorite song.
-This is Democracy Now!, democracynow.org, the War and Peace Report.
-I’m Amy Goodman, as we return to Dr. Martin Luther King’s speech “Beyond Vietnam.”
-It was April 4th, 1967 at Riverside Church in New York.
+AMY GOODMAN: Mahalia Jackson, “Take My Hand, Precious Lord,” Dr. Martin Luther King Jr.'s favorite song.
+This is Democracy Now!, democracynow.org, The War and Peace Report.
+I'm Amy Goodman, as we return to Dr. Martin Luther King’s speech “Beyond Vietnam.”
+He gave this speech April 4th, 1967, a year to the day before he was assassinated.
+He was speaking at Riverside Church in New York.